Best Nintendo Switch cases in 2023

 Reasons to avoid

-The Orzly Essential Pack is exactly what it says on the tin, and it’s everything you could want in a carry case.
-It’s spacious enough to hold the console and any extra accessories like a pair of spare joy-con for a few additional players or any wires and charging cables you may need to take with you.
-In addition, it’s a hard case that can protect your console and screen from even a hefty drop.
-You’ll also receive a glass screen protector and a snap case for the console to prevent further damage.
+The Orzly Essential Pack does exactly what it says on the tin and is absolutely everything you could want in a carry case.
+It’s spacious enough to hold the console and any extra accessories like a pair of spare Joy-Con for a few additional players or any wires and charging cables that you may need to take with you.
+In addition, it’s a very hard and durable case that should protect your console's screen from even a pretty substantial drop.
+You’ll also receive a glass screen protector and a snap case for the console in the package, which is a great bonus that helps prevent further damage.

-The internal lining also holds up to eight game cartridges in case you don’t want to be tied to the cartridge currently in your console.
+The internal lining of the case also holds up to eight game cartridges meaning that you won't be tied to just playing the cartridge currently in your console.
 The case also comes with a handful of plastic cartridge cases for any spare games you don’t want to leave loose in the netting.
-Generally, this carry case is ideal for a first-time buyer, costing $30.38 / £20.99 / AU$43.54 and coming in various colors in case you had a preference.
+Generally, this carry case is ideal for a first-time buyer, as it is an affordable price and comes in a variety colors in case you have a particular preference.

 The best Nintendo Switch case for long journeys